English to Norwegian translation

-A translation into Norwegian should be equally as eloquent as if it were originally written by a brilliant Norwegian copywriter.
+An English to Norwegian translation should be equally as eloquent as if it were originally written by a brilliant Norwegian copywriter.
 After all, as the text will be published in your name, it is your reputation on the line!

 Not just freelance translators

-Everyone who translates into Norwegian for Samtext is a native speaker, and 99 per cent of them also live in Norway.
+Everyone who translates English to Norwegian for Samtext – and from all other source languages for that matter – are native Norwegian.
+99 per cent of them also live in Norway.
 This means that they can converse with local industry professionals and remain linguistically and culturally up to date.
-Our Oslo office has built up a professional environment over many years with in-house native-Norwegian translators, rather than assigning all the work to freelancers.
+Our Oslo office has built up a professional environment of in-house translators over many years, rather than assigning all the work to freelancers.
 Most in-house translators employed at Samtext only work with text and do not have any additional administrative role.

 Not just one specialist area